09 Olive Extraction Plants Installed Under PSDP - UrduPoint

 09 Olive Extraction Plants Installed Under PSDP

-ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Jan, 2021 ) :In order to harness the increasing olive oil production on commercial scale over 09 advanced oil extraction plants have been installed to facilitate the farmers.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Jan, 2021 ) :More than nine advanced oil extraction plants have been installed to harness the increasing olive oil production on commercial scale for farmers.

-The oil extraction units were installed under Public Sector Development Program (PSDP) in order to promote olive cultivation to reduce reliance on imported edible oil for catering domestic requirements, said Dr Ahmad Tariq.
+The oil extraction units were installed under Public Sector Development Program (PSDP) to promote olive cultivation to reduce reliance on imported edible oil for catering domestic requirements, said Dr Ahmad Tariq.

-While, talking to APP here on Monday he said that PSDP project has installed 09 advanced oil extraction units out of the total 03 plants have the capacity of 600 kg per hour extraction and 06 of units 100 kg per.
+While, talking to APP here on Sunday he said out of these nine plants, three have the capacity of 600 kg per hour extraction and six units have capacity of 100 kg.

 All the basic accessories like harvesting baskets, oil analyzer for quality analysis, filling, capping sealing machine and olive oil storage containers had been installed within these machines, he added.

-These oil extracting units had important part of olive value chain in the country and will serve as pull factor for the uplift of this sector, he remarked.
+These oil extracting units had important part of olive value chain in the country and would serve as pull factor for the uplift of this sector, he remarked.

-PARC to promote local production of extra-virgin, chemical free olive Oil was also striving to impart basic training to growers for attaining higher output to maximixze farm income, he added.
+PARC is endeavouring to promote local production of extra-virgin, chemical free olive oil.
+It was also striving to impart basic training to growers for attaining higher output to maximixe farm income, he added.

 Average 500,000 to 600,000 olive plants per annum is being cultivated, he said adding that survey teams have also started their feasible studies in order to identify the area for coming cultivation drive.